-The old village of Dobrudja, accessible by car, is the place to be if you want to get away from everything and my favorite place from this complete guide to the Danube Delta.
+Accessible by car, The old village of Dobrudja is the place to be if you want to get away from everything and my favorite place from this complete guide to the Danube Delta.

 Enisala Safari Village

-The place is beautiful and quiet place to indulge in the beauty of the Danube Delta. if you want a Dobudjan country experience, that’s the place to be.
+Enisala Safari Village is a beautiful and quiet place to indulge in the beauty of the Danube Delta. if you want a Dobudjan country experience, that’s the place to be.

 We spent a few nights at Enisala Safari Village, a place where we could reconnect to nature.
 We woke up early in the rooster crow and enjoyed a delicious homemade breakfast and a coffee with a fortress view.
 What we loved the most here were the locals running this accommodation: always kind, with a smile on their faces, ready to help us, give bits of advice and make us feel at home!

 Enisala Homestead Museum

-If you want to learn more about the Dobrudjan country life, pay a visit to Enisala Homestead Museum.
+If you want to learn more about the Dobrudjan country life, pay a visit to the Enisala Homestead Museum.
 The beautiful small museum includes a house with two rooms, a porch, and a few annexes for animals, utensils, and a kitchen.
 You will love the blue color of the facade and the traditional Danube Delta reed thatched roof.

 Opening Hours: 10:00 – 18:00, closed on Mondays and Tuesdays.

-The medieval fortress of Enisala was built between the 13th and 14th-century on a hill at an altitude of 116 meters.
+The medieval fortress of Enisala was built between the 13th and 14th centuries on a hill at an altitude of 116 meters.
 The fort played a commercial and political role, being one of the Black Sea’s best Genovese communities.

 It’s worth a visit for its position on top of the hill, which offers lovely views over the valley, Babadag town, and Razim Lake.

 Opening Hours: 09:00 – 20:00

-The nearby Razim Lake, named after a Cossack leader, is the largest in the country, with a 415 square kilometers surface area.
-It has a maxim measurement of 3,5 meters and small depths of 1,5 – 2 meters.
-The lake is an essential sweet water reservoir for irrigations and fishing, canoeing, and kayaking.
+The nearby Razim Lake, named after a Cossack leader, is the largest in the country, with a surface area of 415 square kilometers.
+It has a maximum measurement of 3,5 meters and small depths of 1,5 – 2 meters.
+The lake is an essential sweet water reservoir for irrigation and fishing, canoeing, and kayaking.
 A visit to the lake and the nearby area is something you shouldn’t skip.